IMAGINE THE NEWS

 • X - delete or deactivate

 For some, the migration off the Big 5 will be permanent.
 For those that want to return, be prepared to stay off for a week to several months.
 But again, it's about progress not perfection.
 Every bit you can do all adds up.
+Don't let perfection be the enemy of the good.
+Every single action, every single person matters.

 We cannot afford to wait for permission.
 We don’t need to wait for politicians to lead.
 The power is with us, the people, and it always has.
 The Exodus is not just about digital detox.
 It’s about reclaiming our agency and our future.